yvespeirsman/storymode/README.md

 ## The approval flow

-Any time the agent wants to change a file on disk — write or append to a chapter, update the outline or a beat sheet, add or edit a character/location — it stops and shows you a unified diff:
+Any time the agent wants to change a file on disk (write or append to a chapter, update the outline or a beat sheet, add or edit a character/location) it stops and shows you what it would like to change:

 ```
 Approval needed: Write chapter "ch01"